 Fontana Lake Has Been Called the Best-kept Secret in the Mountains

 The 29-mile long, 11,700-acre Tennessee Valley Authority (TVA) lake has more than 240 miles of shoreline.
 And its deep, cold waters provide the ideal habitat for a variety of fish.
 In fact, record size muskie and walleye have been pulled from its depths.
-And many believe it’s one of the best smallmouth bass fishing lakes in the country, including a the Fisherman’s Bass Tournament Circuit, which held its annual Hall of Fame Classic at Fontana in Fall 2001.
+And many believe it’s one of the best smallmouth bass fishing lakes in the country, including the Fisherman’s Bass Tournament Circuit, which has held a Hall of Fame Classic at Fontana.

 Fontana Lake is unique in many ways.
 Unlike most lakes in the area, shoreline development has been kept to a minimum.
 More than 90 percent of the land around the Lake is owned by either the National Park Service or the US Forest Service.
 Maps of the Lake are available at local fishing stores.